-Due process
+Due Process

 - 47. The HKICPA's authoritative pronouncements are developed through a due process that involves members and other interested individuals and organizations. - 48.
-The AASC consults the Standards and Quality Accountability Board on major projects, agenda decisions and work priorities.

-- 49. Appendix 2 illustrates the due process to adopt IAASB authoritative pronouncements. - 50.
+Appendix 2 illustrates the due process to adopt IAASB authoritative pronouncements. - 49.
 Appendix 3 illustrates the due process for the development of local PNs.